This post contains affiliate links. When you purchase through our links, we may earn a commission.

 It’s possible the curry sauce will be bit too thick at this point.
 A splash of water may be needed.
 Let it all simmer, but make sure that the potatoes don’t cook so much that they fall apart.

-Recipe tips and notes
+Recipe Tips and Notes

 - The longer you let the onions fry in oil, the more flavour they will add to the dish.
 If you have the time, turn the heat down to low and let them fry for 10 minutes.
-Add a splash of water to the fry pan if the onions look like they are burning.
+Add a splash of water to the frying pan if the onions look like they are burning.

 - The boiled eggs are easier to work with if they have cooled.
 Boil them in advance if you have the time.